gabysbrain/zsh-image-extension/README.md

 INSTALLATION
 ------------

-This method **will not work** if you do not have this plugin's Git repository downloaded.
-Use the method described in the next paragraph in that case or just download that repository.

-Run `make` to download the `sxiv` source and compile it, and then source (i.e. add the `source path/to/file` line to your `zshrc`) the `zsh-image-extension`.
-You can provide your own `config.h` and recompile `sxiv` (by running `make` again).

 If you have `sxiv` installed, you may omit the most of it and only source the `zsh-image-extension` file but I cannot guarantee your `sxiv`'s compatilibity (the first compatible commit -- `fb6e4bd`).